Cambridge

 The Free Press, The Elm Tree and The Cricketers

-These three pubs are virtually next door to each other within a two-minute walk from Duke House.
+These three pubs are virtually next door to each other within a two-minute walk from Duke Apartments.
 Each has its own personality and for different reasons each is worth a visit.

 The Free Press is a cosy traditional little pub with a real fire in winter and still has a Victorian snug bar.
 It has longstanding reputation as a Cambridge pub favourite.